AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq/attribution.md

 ## Marketing Channels & Marketing Channels Processing Rules {#section_FCBF08A9D7C94B67B7AD76E8633E7916}

 The First Touch Channel and Last Touch Channel, as well as the First Touch Channel Detail and Last Touch Channel Detail, can be used with the new attribution models.
 To avoid confusion for your team in the future, however, we recommend using two new dimensions instead: **Marketing Channels** and **Marketing Channels Detail**.
-They act precisely the same but don’t carry the confusing “First Touch” and “Last Touch” distinction in the name.
+They act precisely the same but don't carry the confusing "First Touch" and "Last Touch" distinction in the name.
 If no attribution model is applied, Marketing Channels and Marketing Channels Detail will give the same results as Last Touch Channel and Last Touch Channel Detail, respectively.

-When applying attribution models to either First Touch Channel or Last Touch Channel, any attribution settings will be overridden by whatever attribution model you’ve selected.
-So while the name of the dimension may be “First Touch Channel,” if you selected the Linear model (for example), the results would reflect linear attribution, not “First Touch.”
+When applying attribution models to either First Touch Channel or Last Touch Channel, any attribution settings will be overridden by whatever attribution model you've selected.
+So while the name of the dimension may be "First Touch Channel," if you selected the Linear model (for example), the results would reflect linear attribution, not "First Touch."

 Additionally, since Marketing Channels variables are dependent on the traditional visit (as defined by Marketing Channels Processing Rules which are applied during the data collection process), they are ineligible for use with Context-Aware Sessions.

 ## Attribution on Classification Breakdowns {#section_F9DE21758C4643879BE05EEAE9A34E5A}

 Attribution models can be applied to any value and its classification.
 In circumstances where a classified value is broken down by its key, Analytics will include only the keys that are associated with that particular classified value.
-For example, a linear attribution model applied to a given an eVar with the values “apple”, “banana”, and “carrot” classified to the values “Fruits” and “Vegetables”, where the value “Vegetables” is broken down by the base eVar, only “carrot” would appear in the breakdown.
-Similarly, “Fruits” broken down by the base eVar would only show “apple” and “banana” in the breakdown results even if the attribution credit was spread across all three base eVar values.
+For example, a linear attribution model applied to a given an eVar with the values "apple", "banana", and "carrot" classified to the values "Fruits" and "Vegetables", where the value "Vegetables" is broken down by the base eVar, only "carrot" would appear in the breakdown.
+Similarly, "Fruits" broken down by the base eVar would only show "apple" and "banana" in the breakdown results even if the attribution credit was spread across all three base eVar values.

 This behavior also applies to reports where the Marketing Channels dimensions are broken down by the Marketing Channels Detail dimensions.